IcaliaLabs/guides/design/FREEZE_EMAIL_TEMPLATE_V2.md

 Hello <CLIENT_NAME>,

-First of all we'd like to say thanks for believeing on us and let us share this past two weeks with you.
+First of all we'd like to say thanks for believeing in us and let us share this past two weeks with you.
 You should congratulate yourself, it's been quite a ride and you made a lot of important decisions in just a couple of days.

 The next big step is to review the 3 files we attached: